auraecosystem/jlab.org/source/faqs.rst

     .. code-block:: shell

        RUN dnf install -y <package> && \
-           dnf clean all && \
+           dnf clean all
-           rm -rf /var/cache/dnf

   - Be mindful of large updates being pulled in.
+This generates bloat and can greatly increase the run time of your CI/CD jobs.
 If updates are significant, consider rebuilding the container with an updated base image instead of performing in-place updates.